Want to know what is inside your PC, or how the performance compares to your friendīs?

-A better way to see what you have, where it is also possible to see the SPD of your RAM and how many RAM slots are populated, is to use the free program CPU-Z.
+A better way to see what you have, where it is also possible to see e.g. the SPD of your RAM and how many RAM slots are populated, is to use the free program CPU-Z.

 In order to remove the program, just delete the files, and that's it.
 The program does not copy any file in any Windows directory, neither writes in the registry.